 Resources to use with political representatives

-Contact your MP, other political representative or local union or political branch about the military involvement in education and raising the age of military recruitment.
+Contact your MP, other political representative or local union or political branch about the involvement of military interests (armed forces or arms companies) in education and/or raising the age of military recruitment.

 You can find contact information for your local and national representatives, and email them, here.

 Military interests in education

 If you want to raise your concerns about the military or arms companies involvement in education you can: